How to apply for a drought order or an emergency drought order if you're a water company.

 - check that you’re eligible to apply - including that you can prove you’re in drought and there are no other sources you can use to maintain supply

-- check that your drought plan supports your application – you should provide a reason for your application if it doesn’t
+- check that your drought plan supports your application – you should provide a reason for your application if it does not

-- carry out the measures to reduce demand for water set out in your drought plan – you should explain why if you haven’t carried them out
+- carry out the measures to reduce demand for water set out in your drought plan – you should explain why if you have not carried them out

 - write an environmental report